mzazon/awesome-cloud-projects/aws/streaming-clickstream-analytics-kinesis/streaming-clickstream-analytics-kinesis.md

 The solution addresses several key challenges in clickstream analytics.
 First, it handles high-velocity data ingestion through Kinesis Data Streams' automatic scaling capabilities.
 Second, it provides real-time processing through Lambda's event-driven architecture, eliminating the need for always-running infrastructure.
 Third, it enables multiple analytical workloads to operate independently on the same data stream without interference.

 The DynamoDB storage layer is optimized for real-time queries with partition keys designed for efficient access patterns.
 Page metrics are partitioned by URL and time, session metrics by session ID, and counters by metric type and time window.
 This design enables fast lookups for dashboards and real-time alerting while maintaining cost efficiency through on-demand billing.
+The implementation of TTL on the counters table automatically manages data retention and controls storage costs.

 The anomaly detection component showcases how to implement real-time fraud detection and bot identification.
 By analyzing patterns like click frequency, user agent strings, and navigation sequences, the system can identify suspicious behavior and trigger immediate alerts.
 This capability is crucial for e-commerce platforms and content sites that need to protect against automated attacks and ensure data quality.
+For more information on AWS Lambda event source mappings, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/services-kinesis.html).

 > **Tip**: Consider implementing data retention policies in DynamoDB using TTL attributes to automatically expire old metrics and control storage costs.
+This recipe already includes TTL configuration for the counters table as a best practice.

 ## Challenge